Soffit and Fascia Repair and Replacement

 One of the most obvious signs it’s time to replace your soffit and fascia is cracking or peeling paint.
-Aside from not being aesthetically pleasing, cracks in the paint can lead to leaking and water damage - none of which are good for the roof of your home.
+Aside from not being aesthetically pleasing, cracks in the paint can lead to leaking and water damage - neither of which are good for your roof.

 Water in the Attic

 The attic, also known as the roof void, is the space between the roof structure and the ceiling joists in the uppermost part of a home.
 While this sign of damage can be a little harder to detect, it’s important to have your attic inspected for any signs of water intrusion.